Skip to content

 If you take a leave of absence, leave the US, and return to your studies within five months, it may be possible to reactivate your current F-1 or J-1 record before you return.
 Generally, this five-month limit is calculated using your last and next dates of academic enrollment.

-When you are prepared to return, use the Temporary Leave of Absence form (PDF) to confirm that arrangements are made with the appropriate school (or division, program, etc.) and that the date you’re expected to enroll.
-ISO will submit a correction request that your SEVIS record be changed back to active status up to 30 days before you resume your studies.
+When you are prepared to return, use the Return from Leave of Absence e-form to confirm that arrangements are made with the appropriate school (or division, program, etc.) and that the date you’re expected to enroll.
+ISO can submit a correction request that your SEVIS record be changed back to active status up to 60 days before you resume your studies.

 As a result: